eliac7/portfolio-in-react/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I made my portfolio to show on what projects I have already worked on and get my hands dirty on React.js concept.
+I made my portfolio to show what projects I have already worked on and get my hands dirty on the React.js concept.
 There is the front-end and the back-end.
-For the front-end part, I used React.js with React-Bootstrap and axios to get my projects through the Rest API I made.
-Also, I used Firebase storage to save my screenshots of my projects and EmailJS to make the contact form.
-Additionally, I used yup resolver to validate any fields, AOS for animating elements, Styled-Components, data React Data Table Component for showing users and finally UUID to generate an ID before pushing image to Firebase storage.
+I used React.js with React-Bootstrap and Axios to get my projects through the Rest API I made for the front-end part.
+Also, I used Firebase storage to save screenshots of my projects and EmailJS to complete the contact form.
+Additionally, I used YUP resolver to validate any fields, AOS for animating elements, Styled-Components, data React Data Table Component for showing users, and finally UUID to generate an ID before pushing the image to Firebase storage.

-For the back-end, I used Node.js with Express and MongoDB for the database.
-You can check the API Repo [here](https://github.com/eliac7/projects-rest-api).
+The back-end, wich comprises the REST API, you can find it [here](https://github.com/eliac7/projects-rest-api).

-Except the main homepage, there is an Admin dashboard which can make CRUD (Create,Remove,Update,Delete) operations for my projects and users.
+Except of the main homepage, an Admin dashboard has been made, which can do CRUD (Create, Remove, Update, Delete) operations for my projects and users.

 <p align="right">(<a href="#top">back to top</a>)</p>